simplesamlphp/simplesamlphp/docs/simplesamlphp-upgrade-notes-2.3.md

 The following properties were marked `deprecated` and will be removed in a next major release.

 - SimpleSAML\Locale\Language::$language_names - Use \Symfony\Component\Intl\Languages::getNames() instead

+## BC break

+- Plain-text admin-passwords are no longer allowed.
+  Please use the `bin/pwgen.php` script to generate a secure password hash.

+- The language codes `pt-br` and `zh-tw` have been renamed to `pt_BR` and `zh_TW`.
+  Please update your configuration to match the new names.